ayamternak630-art/shaneslides/apachecon/WhoFundsFOSSFoundations-ComCode2025.md

 ???
 Never mind the different interest groups; let's just ask: how can you actually transfer funds?
 There are many, many different ways, making this a complex topic (so: ask better questions!).

 This is an excellent holistic overview of how funding typically gets to open source contributors, foundations, and more.
-From [Kara Sowles' excellent talk at FOSDEM](https://fosdem.org/2024/schedule/event/fosdem-2024-2751-the-state-of-funding-free-open-source-software/) last year.
+From [Kara Deloss' excellent talk at FOSDEM](https://fosdem.org/2024/schedule/event/fosdem-2024-2751-the-state-of-funding-free-open-source-software/) last year.

+---
+template: fullheader
+name: finance
+# Who Funds FOSS Foundations?

+???
+OK, Shane, you've shown us all the complexity, how about answering the question?

 ---
 template: fullheader